sleepdeprecation/shovel-mynt-tasks/readme.md

 To kill the server, just kill the process.

 If you want to see exactly what it does, you can check out `server.py`.
+Or, if you don't use an scss file to control your styles, you can comment out line 65.